gjwdyk/WAF-Demo-Notes/Decrypt-TLS-TCPDump-on-BigIP/README.md

-## Enable F5 Ethernet Trailers for TLS
+## Enable F5 Ethernet Trailers for TLS at WireShark

 Open WireShark (version 3.2 or later) and ensure you have the F5 TLS Dissector enabled.